apache/druid/docs/api-reference/service-status-api.md

 #### URL
 `GET` `/status`

-Returns the Druid version, loaded extensions, memory used, total memory, and other useful information about the process.
+Retrieves the Druid version, loaded extensions, memory used, total memory, and other useful information about the process.

 #### Responses